 I’ve never been a big milk drinker, but this almond milk had me going back to the fridge again and again and again for little sips.
 I can’t promise I’m organized enough to make this on a regular basis, but it’s a fun option to have up my sleeve when I’m feeling motivated or just want a special treat.

-2. Rinse and drain the almonds and place into a blender along with filtered water, pitted dates, and chopped vanilla bean.
+- Place drained almonds into a blender along with the filtered water, pitted dates, and chopped vanilla bean.

-3. Blend on highest speed for 1 minute or so.
+- Blend on the highest speed for 1 minute.

-4. Place a nut milk bag over a large bowl and slowly pour the almond milk mixture into the bag.
+- Place a nut milk bag over a large bowl and slowly pour the almond milk mixture into the bag.
 Gently squeeze the bottom of the bag to release the milk.
-This took me about 3-5 minutes to get all the milk out.
+This process can take a few minutes so be patient!

-5. Rinse out blender and pour the milk back in.
-Add the cinnamon and pinch of sea salt and blend on low to combine.
+- Rinse out blender and pour the milk back in.
+Whisk in the cinnamon and sea salt.

-Notes: If your dates or vanilla bean are dry/stiff, soak in water to soften before use.
-You can also use another sweetener of your choice like maple syrup.
-Same goes for vanilla – feel free to use vanilla extract for a more subtle vanilla flavour.
+- * If your dates or vanilla bean are dry/stiff, soak in very hot water for 30 minutes before using.
+Drain well.
+You can use another sweetener of your choice like maple syrup instead of the pitted dates.

 You might be wondering – If I don’t have a nut milk bag can I use a fine mesh sieve?
 Yes you can.
 I did a trial using my sieve.
 I didn’t find the milk got as smooth compared to using a nut milk bag, but if you strain it several times, it comes out decent.
 Also, feel free to try a cheesecloth, but I’m definitely not the person to give you advice using that method.